 - 5 drops Rose essential oil (or palmarosa essential oil is cheaper) – to cool and be delicate with skin, especially with the cedarwood and cypress.

-- Put the beeswax and almond oil in a pyrex measuring cup and place in a water bath to melt.
+- Put the beeswax and almond oil in a glass beaker or pyrex measuring cup and place in a water bath to melt.

 - Once melted, stir in the avocado oil and passionfruit seed oil.

 - Wait for the ingredients to cool until it looks like pudding.

 - Pour the pyrex contents into a blender and turn on high.